briandconnelly/BEACONToolkit/csv/doc/csv.md

     avg_luminescence = sum(luminescence)/len(luminescence)

-Using techniques like this, we can easily generate statics for or create plots of columns in a dataset.
+Using techniques like this, we can easily generate statics for or create plots of columns in a data set.

 ### Writing